 When constructing homes, we use various materials and components.
 We generally contract for our materials and labor at a fixed price for the anticipated construction period of our homes.
 This allows us to mitigate the risks associated with increases in building materials and labor costs between the time construction begins on a home and the time it is closed.
 Typically, the raw materials and most of the components used in our business are readily available in the United States.
-In addition, the majority of our raw materials is supplied to us by our subcontractors, and is included in the price of our contract with such contractors.
+We purchase some components and materials centrally to leverage our purchasing power to achieve volume discounts, a practice that often reduces costs and ensures timely deliveries.
+We typically do not store significant inventories of construction materials, except for work in progress materials for homes under construction.
+In addition, the majority of our raw materials are supplied to us by our subcontractors and are included in the price of our contract with such subcontractors.
 Most of the raw materials necessary for our subcontractors are standard items carried by major suppliers.
-Substantially all of our construction work is done by third-party subcontractors, most of whom are non-unionized.
+Our construction work is substantially completed by third-party subcontractors, most of whom are non-unionized.
 We continue to monitor the supply markets to achieve the best prices available.
-Typically, the price changes that most significantly influence our operations are price increases in labor and commodities, such as lumber.
-Specifically, during the second half of 2020, we saw a significant increase in the cost of our lumber related to undersupply as a result of increased demand and shutdowns of lumber mills due to the COVID-19 pandemic.
-We may see additional lumber cost pressures in future quarters.
+Typically, the price changes that most significantly influence our operations are price increases in labor, commodities and lumber.
+In future quarters, we could see various cost pressures associated with widespread global inflation similar to the severity experienced during 2022.
+Generally, we have successfully increased the sales prices of our homes to absorb these increased costs or have successfully made cost-effective changes as we endeavor to keep our homes affordable.